-The following Annual Report by the Taranaki Regional Council (the Council) encompasses the monitoring period 1 July 2012 - 30 June 2013.
+The following Annual Report by the Taranaki Regional Council (the Council) encompasses the monitoring period 1 July 2013 - 30 June 2014.
 The report details the deep well injection (DWI) consents held by Origin Energy Resources New Zealand Limited (the Company) during the period under review, outlines the Company's DWI activities during this period, discusses the monitoring programme implemented by the Council and its results, and also provides an assessment of Company performance with regard to consent compliance.

-During the period under review, the Company held a total of five resource consents for the injection of fluids by DWI, permitting discharges from five separate wellsites in the South Taranaki area.
-The consents permit the discharge of a range of fluids, including produced water, heated water, contaminated stormwater and waste drilling fluids.
+During the period under review, the Company held a total of five resource consents for the injection of fluids by DWI, permitting discharges from five separate sites in the South and Central Taranaki area.
+The consents permit the discharge of a range of fluids, including produced water, heated water, contaminated stormwater, water based drilling fluids, and hydraulic fracturing fluids including return fluids.
 The consents include a number of special conditions which set out specific requirements with which the Company must comply.